Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 detect('Binary', thresh, dbr.EnumImagePixelFormat.IPF_GRAYSCALED)

-We use the following Python code to print the runtime parameters in console:
+To examine and adjust these settings, use the following code to print the current runtime parameters:

 print(reader.get_runtime_settings().__dict__)